bungeemonkee/Configgy/README.md

 * Inline documentation
 * Reference documentation and code samples
-    * Using with dependency injection - refernce the database example for an advanced section
+    * Using with dependency injection - reference the database example for an advanced section
     * Writing validators (as properties)
     * Writing coercers (as properties)
 * Simple CSV list coercer property attribute